giorgk/Mantis/README.md

 4. **Well locations** under *Local/CVHM/CVHMWells*
 5. **Central Valley Maps** under *MAPS*

-Note that the last name in the path is the actually file.
+Note that the last name in the path is actually the file itself.

 #### Trigger computation
 To trigger any computation the program expects to find an input file with the name **MantisServer.inp**.

 The format of the file is as follows

-In one line provide
+First line:

 MapID {regionIDs}

+where:

 | Map ID | Region | Valid Region IDS |
 | --- | ----------- | ----------- |